SanaaFatemah/Web-Development-Intellijobs/README.md

 - As a user, I want to view/update my profile.
 - As a user, I want to edit my job applications.
 - As a user, I want to delete my job applications.
-- As a user, I want to view a calendar with my interview scedules.
+- As a user, I want to view a calendar with my interview schedule.

 ### 3. Domain Diagram